julian08100/ncv-contactcard/README.md

 This project is designed for the NCV Student Association to generate contact cards for all its students.
 The provided Python script processes a CSV file containing student information and creates a standardized contact card that can be easily imported into address books or contact management systems.

-### Special Credit

-This project was developed with significant contributions and guidance from [Julian de Haas](https://www.linkedin.com/in/juliandehaas/).
-His commitment and expertise have made this project possible, providing a valuable tool for NCV students.

 ## Project Structure

 - **`vcf.py`**: The main Python script that reads student data from `NCV.csv` and generates a contact card file (.vcf) that can be imported into various applications like Outlook, Gmail, and more.